 - Measurement accuracy requirements in section 9.1.21.

-- The requirements for non-BL/CE UE are derived assuming: DL and UL category other than Category 0/M1/M2/NB1/NB2, operation in any LTE system bandwidth but with a channel bandwidth not exceeding 20MHz, transmission bandwidth not exceeding 96RB in downlink and 5MHz in uplink, and dual antenna receiver, when in RRC_IDLE mode camped on a cell acquired using SIB1-BR, or in RRC_CONNECTED configured with CE mode A/B. Non-BL/CE UE is defined in [31].
+- The requirements for non-BL CE UE are derived assuming: DL and UL category other than Category 0/M1/M2/NB1/NB2, operation in any LTE system bandwidth but with a channel bandwidth not exceeding 20MHz, transmission bandwidth not exceeding 96RB in downlink and 5MHz in uplink, and dual antenna receiver, when in RRC_IDLE mode camped on a cell acquired using SIB1-BR, or in RRC_CONNECTED configured with CE mode A/B. Non-BL CE UE is defined in [31].

-- The Cat-M2 UE requirements for normal coverage in idle mode shall apply provided the UE is non-BL/CE and with the radio condition that the serving cell SCH Ês/Iot -6dB and CRS Ês/Iot -6 dB, unless corresponding individual non-BL/CE requirements are specified.
+- The Cat-M2 UE requirements for normal coverage in idle mode shall apply provided the UE is non-BL CE and with the radio condition that the serving cell SCH Ês/Iot -6dB and CRS Ês/Iot -6 dB, unless corresponding individual non-BL CE requirements are specified.

-- The Cat-M2 UE requirements for enhanced coverage in idle mode shall apply provided the UE is non-BL/CE and with the radio condition that the serving cell -6dB SCH Ês/Iot -15dB and -6dB CRS Ês/Iot -15 dB, unless corresponding individual non-BL/CE requirements are specified.
+- The Cat-M2 UE requirements for enhanced coverage in idle mode shall apply provided the UE is non-BL CE and with the radio condition that the serving cell -6dB SCH Ês/Iot -15dB and -6dB CRS Ês/Iot -15 dB, unless corresponding individual non-BL CE requirements are specified.

-- The Cat-M2 UE requirements for CEMode A shall apply provided the UE is non-BL/CE and is configured with CEModeA, the serving cell SCH Ês/Iot -6 dB and CRS Ês/Iot -6 dB, unless corresponding individual non-BL/CE requirements are specified.
+- The Cat-M2 UE requirements for CEMode A shall apply provided the UE is non-BL CE and is configured with CEModeA, the serving cell SCH Ês/Iot -6 dB and CRS Ês/Iot -6 dB, unless corresponding individual non-BL CE requirements are specified.
 The CEMode A and the number of repetition levels for different physical channels are defined in [3].

-- The Cat-M2 UE requirements for CEMode B shall apply provided the UE is non-BL/CE and is configured with CEMode B, the serving cell SCH Ês/Iot -15 dB and CRS Ês/Iot -15 dB, unless corresponding individual non-BL/CE requirements are specified.
+- The Cat-M2 UE requirements for CEMode B shall apply provided the UE is non-BL CE and is configured with CEMode B, the serving cell SCH Ês/Iot -15 dB and CRS Ês/Iot -15 dB, unless corresponding individual non-BL CE requirements are specified.
 The CEMode B and the number of repetition levels for different physical channels are defined in [3].

-- Unless explicitly defined the following additional requirements are applicable to non-BL/CE UE:
+- Unless explicitly defined the following additional requirements are applicable to non-BL CE UE:

 - Cell Selection and Re-selection Requirements in section 4.7